Strong abs help you live your life to the fullest.

+Located between the ribs and the pelvis on the front of the body, abdominal muscles cover the internal organs.
 Abdominal muscles help with breathing and keeping organs in place.
-They work together with the back muscles to support the spine for sitting, standing, bending over, etc.
+They also work together with the back muscles to support the spine for sitting, standing, bending over, etc. Muscles move bones.

-- transversus abdominis – comprise the deepest muscle layer and function to stabilize the trunk.
+- Transversus Abdominis – comprise the deepest muscle layer, and function to stabilize the trunk.

-- external oblique muscles – located on each side running diagonally from the lower ribs to the pelvis, enabling sideways bend and torso rotation.
+- External Oblique Muscles – located on each side running diagonally from the lower ribs to the pelvis, enabling sideways bend and torso rotation.

-- internal oblique muscles – wide muscle, located beneath the external oblique muscles on both sides of the body, just inside the hipbones.
+- Internal Oblique Muscles – wide muscle, located beneath the external oblique muscles on both sides of the body, just inside the hipbones.
 They work opposite to the external oblique muscles helping with side bend, spine rotation and breathing.

 Below are a few simple but effective abdominal exercises: